WSU-kduncan/ceg3120-cicd-JordanHenman/README-CD.md

 * All the code involved in pushing the image whenever the repo was pushed was removed.

-    *I didn't save the code I removed that was used to push on Github push so just imagine that's here.*
+    *I didn't save the code I removed that was used to push the Docker image on Github push so just imagine that's here.*

 * Code was added that extracted the metadata from the tag to be inserted into Docker.